 I began my own attempt at growing celery about a week ago.
 Here is what it looks like now:

 You will see roots begin to form over the course of a week, and, about 10 to 12 days later, you should have a small bunch of leaves, according to Gardening Know How.
+However, don't expect to have a full salad immediately — this small-scale growing is more of a novelty than an opportunity to grow an indoor lettuce farm.

 Note: this won’t actually grow new carrots — for that you’ll need to start from seeds — but carrot greens are pretty tasty (and have a hint of carrot flavor to them).